 - Check with your employer to ask if CureSearch can be included in your Workplace Giving Campaign

 - Ask your employer if you can make CureSearch the “Featured Charity” in the campaign kick-off event

 CureSearch can support your workplace campaign with:

-- Brochures to help your colleagues understand why research is the key to curing childhood cancer
+- Collateral and materials to help your colleagues understand why research is the key to curing childhood cancer

 If your employer does not have a Workplace Giving Campaign or offer employee payroll deduction for charitable giving, ask your Human Resources Department if they would be interested in offering this benefit to their employees.